masru89xyz/initial-assessment/README.md

 ```

 ### Build the Application (Step:1)
-Execute build-task.sh script from project base directory
+Execute build-task.sh script from project's blink-tasks directory
 ```bash
 ./build-task.sh
 ```
 ### Execute Task-1 (Step:2)
-Execute run-task1.sh script from project base directory and provide inputs one by one in a new line
+Execute run-task1.sh script from project's blink-tasks directory and provide inputs one by one in a new line
 ```bash
 ./run-task1.sh
 ```

 ### Execute Task-2 (Step:3)
-Execute run-task2.sh script from project base directory
+Execute run-task2.sh script from project's blink-tasks directory
 ```bash
 ./run-task2.sh
 ```